Skip to main content

 Vienna, Austria

 A two-Michelin-star address in Vienna's 20th district, Mraz & Sohn operates as a father-son collaboration built on Modern Austrian cooking with a demonstrably irreverent streak.
-Ranked 75th in Europe by Opinionated About Dining in 2025 and scoring 91 points on La Liste's 2026 ranking, it sits among Vienna's most-booked fine-dining rooms without trading in the formality that defines most of its peer set.
+Ranked 75th in Europe by Opinionated About Dining in 2025 and scoring 91 points on La Liste's 2026 ranking, it sits among Vienna's most-booked fine-dining rooms without trading in the formality that defines most of its comparable set.

 Barcelona, Spain

 Dos Pebrots sits in El Raval's cultural corridor, drawing a loyal crowd that returns not for spectacle but for the rigour behind a Mediterranean à la carte built on historical context.
-Ranked #104 in Opinionated About Dining's Top Restaurants in Europe (2025) and awarded a Michelin Plate, it occupies a distinct tier in Barcelona's dining scene: technically serious, architecturally modest, and consistently surprising.
+Ranked #104 in Opinionated About Dining's Top Restaurants in Europe (2025) and awarded a Michelin Plate, it occupies a distinct tier in Barcelona's dining scene: technically serious, architecturally modest, consistently surprising.

 San Piero In Bagno, Italy

 In the hill-town of San Piero in Bagno, daGorini operates at a tier rarely expected this far from Italy's major dining circuits.
-Chef Gianluca Gorini works a menu rooted in Apennine ingredients — game, freshwater fish, Mora Romagnolo pig, foraged mushrooms — with techniques that place the restaurant among Europe's top 120 on the Opinionated About Dining index and a La Liste score of 88.5 points in 2025.
+Chef Gianluca Gorini works a menu rooted in Apennine ingredients, game, freshwater fish, Mora Romagnolo pig, foraged mushrooms, with techniques that place the restaurant among Europe's top 120 on the Opinionated About Dining index and a La Liste score of 88.5 points in 2025.

 Dubai, United Arab Emirates